Unsafe abortion: Cases resulting from parental consent laws in the U.S. after 1973

 In 2005, the Detroit News reported that a 16-year-old boy, at his pregnant, under-age girlfriend's request, repeatedly beat her abdomen with a bat to abort the fetus.
 The young couple lived in Michigan and were evading a state law requiring a minor to receive a parent's or a judge's consent to obtain a legal abortion.
 In Indiana, where there were also parental consent laws, 17-year-old Becky Bell died from an unsafe abortion in 1988 rather than discuss her pregnancy and wish for an abortion with her parents.

-International unsafe abortion cases

-In Pakistan, abortion is only legal for the purpose of saving the mother’s life, with no exceptions for rape, incest, fetal abnormalities, or elective reasons.
-As of 2013, 40% of abortions are performed by unskilled providers in unhygienic back street clinics.
-A 2013 study presented a case study of a 29 year old Pakistani woman who underwent an unsafe abortion due to unintended pregnancy, resulting in uterine perforation.
-After perforating her uterus, the unskilled provider pulled out her bowel through her vagina, causing loss of a major portion of her small intestine, resulting in short bowel syndrome.

-In Africa, almost 97% of abortions are unsafe.
-While abortion was illegal in Kenya in 2012, Akech Ayimba underwent an unsafe abortion where she was not given any anaesthetic, despite seeking out the procedure with a gynecologist at an abortion clinic.